-Although Issue 1 of Signal! journal (not to be confused with Signall magazine) came out last year I only cottoned onto it recently.
-The aim of the editor is to create something that lies somewhere between a conventional graff magazine and an intellectual journal.
-The journal starts off with an editorial that sets out the focus of the publication, the practicalities of its production and an explanation of why the editor has decided to take on the term ‘Urban Art’ in the subtitle.
+Although Issue 1 of Signal! (not to be confused with Signall magazine) came out last year I only cottoned onto it recently.
+The aim of its editor is to create something that lies somewhere between a conventional graff magazine and an intellectual journal.
+The publication starts off with an editorial that sets out the focus of the publication, the practicalities of its production and an explanation of why the editor has decided to take on the term ‘Urban Art’ in the subtitle.
 From the introduction I get the impression that the journal is going to be a serious graffiti focused project that has come about from a lot of work and thought on the subject.

 The first article is by the art historian Lukas Fuchsgruber.
 He compares two situations in which tags have been placed on or around images of faces.
 The first are antique tags on the face of statues in Paris and the second example is a modern tag on an advert with the face of a woman on it.
 He discusses the placement of the tags and their relationship to the surface they’re written on.
 Fuchsgruber comes to the conclusion that the tag is a complicated artistic expression in its own right.
 What’s unusual about this is that he doesn’t set out to slag off the modern day tag but instead compares it favourably to antique tags.
 I don’t think I’ve come across a comparison like that before.

 Next there is a look at the Japanese artist Oyama Enrico Isamu Letter who uses elements of graffiti in his art.
 He explains his influences and techniques whereby he strips graffiti back to its primary structure to use in his work.
 To be honest I wasn’t really sure what he meant by this but turn over and there are some examples of his work that look like huge never-ending letters repeating and folding in on themselves.